HappyPhysics/Designer-Motion/README.md

 - We want to make the square vertices move in a certain way.
 - We add in as many vertices as we want (about 10) and connect every vertex to every other.
 - We then optimize with respect to the spring constants and positions of extra vertices to make the motion happen.
 - It seems to be working the only problem is that the two lowest energy modes are near each other.

+Fifth Commit, 10/23/2017 Monday.
+More on little_square
+- a few additions to little-square.
+-changed the cost function to repel the two lowest eigenvalues.
+- made the minimization keep re-running until it gives a good result which seems to work nicely.